Rosiesunny/CMPM120-Cinematic/README.md

 ## Requirements Met

 Nabbed this from Poom's demo, gonna make edits later once I'm done!

 * 3+ scenes (not counting intro/outro slides or others used only for fading effects):
 - Splash
-  - Student
-  - Vigilante
-  - Poem
-  - MainMenu
+- TitleScreen
-  - Exposition
+- LoadingScreen
-  - GameStart
+- Monologue

 * 2+ audio assets:
+  - cheery.wav
+  - cheeryviolinvibraphone.wav
+  - dododododododoweewoo.wav
+  - mainmenuclicks2.wav
+  - mainmenutheme.wav
+  - menuclicks1.wav
-  - hum-edited.wav
+  - phoneringdyingout.wav
-  - SharkmanAnthem.wav
+  - somber.wav

 * 2+ image assets:
+  - a.png
+  - cloud.png
+  - febbe_n_ros_w_name_large.png
+  - kindredregards.png
-  - DayBackground.png
+  - pixeltimebutlilguy7.gif
-  - DivineGemstoneLogoText.png
+  - rosiesunnybackground.png
-  - GameTitleText.png
+  - rosiesunnyebigger.png
-  - Gemstone.png
+  - rosiesunnygamestitle.png
-  - LogoHalo.png
+  - seede.png
-  - MainMenuBackground.png
+  - selectarrowblue.png
-  - MouseIcon.png
+  - selectarrowpink.png
-  - NightBackground.png
+  - selectarrowwhite.png
-  - Sharkman_Citizen.png
+  - xbuttonblue.png
-  - Sharkman_Hero.png
+  - xbuttonpink.png

 * 2+ geometric shapes:
+  - darkrectangle in Splash
+  - lightrectangle in Splash
-  - spotlightCone in Splash scene (triangle)
+  - exitscreen in Splash
+  - exitscreen in TitleScreen
-  - textbox in Student scene (rectangle)
+  - exitscreen in LoadingScreen
-  - textbox in Vigilante scene (rectangle)
+  - exitscreen in Monologue
-  - rectangle in Exposition scene to help make it look like the background is being wiped away along with the text.

 * 1+ logotype text:
-  - DivineGemstoneLogoText.png in Splash
+  - rosiesunnygamestitle.png
-  - GameTitleText.png in MainMenu
+  - kindredregards.png

 * 1+ multiline text block:
-  - 3 in Poem
-  - 1 in MainMenu
+  - 1 in Monologue

 * 1+ fading scene transition:
+  - Splash to TitleScreen
-  - Poem to MainMenu
+  - TitleScreen to LoadingScreen
-  - MainMenu to Exposition
+  - LoadingScreen to Monologue

 * 1+ object motion animation::
-  - Gemstone and studio name falling into place in Splash
-  - Textbox sliding into place in Student
-  - Textbox sliding into place in Vigilante
-  - Textboxes sliding into place in Poem
-  - Title text sliding from center into final position in MainMenu
+  - Every image asset in this thing has some kind of animation.
+Idk.
+Rosiesunny Games text appears from the top, on the title screen all the menu options pop in one at a time and bounce, etc.